Java Servlet Technology

 The life cycle of a servlet is controlled by the container in which the servlet has been deployed.
 When a request is mapped to a servlet, the container performs the following steps.

-3. Initializes the servlet instance by calling the init method.
-Initialization is covered in Initializing a Servlet.
+method.
+Initialization is covered in Initializing a Servlet. - Invokes the